EmilieYZhang/personal-portfolio/README.md

 Please make sure to update tests as appropriate.

 ## Tasks
-Each of the following tasks have been completed.
+Each of the following tasks are suggestions and/or programming best practices.

-Note: Our team has ensured that we created an issue for each task, we used a new branch for each issue and made corresponding pull requests.

 ### GitHub Tasks
 - [x] Create Issues for each task below